Learning from Gandhi'.

 In any case, as one might expect, my research into violence and strategies for addressing it led me to nonviolence.
 I came across virtually nothing about nonviolence during my own studies at school and university but was regularly presented with news reports of people participating in activities – such as demonstrations and strikes – that I later learned to label ‘nonviolent action’.

 In 1981 I decided to seek out materials on nonviolence and nonviolent action so that I could learn more about it.
 I had not been reading for long when the routine reference to Mohandas K. (or Mahatma) Gandhi, about whom I had heard a little and knew of his role in leading the Indian independence struggle, forced me to pay more attention to his life and work.
 So I sought out his writing and started to read some of his published work.
 An Autobiography: The Story of My Experiments with Truth was an obvious and early book but there were many others besides.
 I also read many books about Gandhi, to get a clearer sense of his life as a whole, as reported by his coworkers and contemporaries, as well as documented by scholars since his death.
-And I spent a great many hours in a library basement poring over The Collected Works of Mahatma Gandhi .
+And I spent a great many hours in a library basement poring over The Collected Works of Mahatma Gandhi.

 The thing that struck me immediately about Gandhi was that his own interest in tackling violence had a comprehensive ‘feel’ about it.
 That is, he was not just interested in the violence that occurs when nations fight wars or one person kills or injures another.
 He was interested in addressing the violence that occurs when individuals and nations exploit other individuals/nations (such as when British imperialism exploited India and Indians) and the violence that occurs when a structure (such as capitalism or socialism) exploits the individuals within it.
 In his words: ‘exploitation is the essence of violence’.
 He was interested in the violence that occurs when members of one social group (say, Hindus) ‘hate’ the members of another social group (such as Muslims).
 He was interested in the violence that occurs when men oppress women or caste Hindus oppress ‘untouchables’.
 He was interested in the violence that occurs when humans destroy the environment.
 And he was interested in the violence that one inflicts on oneself.